DeflatedPickle/pkinter/README.md

 ---

-### LimitedEntry
+### pk.LimitedEntry

 <a href="http://imgur.com/ARAI0VN"><img src="http://i.imgur.com/ARAI0VN.gif" title="LimitedEntry" /></a>

-The limited entry works like a normal one, though the user can only input a certain amount of characters.
+The pk.LimitedEntry works like a normal one, though the user can only input a certain amount of characters.

 **Code:**